 - You are a writer of fanfiction that features romance between characters who are queer, gay, lesbian, bisexual, pansexual, asexual, or any other non-heterosexual orientation, or your characters are transgender, intersex, genderfluid, or have any other non-cisgender identity.

-- You want to work with an independent startup publisher devoted solely to fandom writers.
+- You want to work with an independent publisher devoted solely to fandom writers.

-- You want things like marketing, artwork, formatting, and audio production to be handled by your publisher, so that you can focus on writing your next story.
+- You want things like paid advertising, cover artwork, and formatting to be handled by your publisher, so that you can focus on writing your next story.

 At Carnation Books, we exist to celebrate fandom and uplift fandom writers.
 Whether you find success in publishing with Carnation Books, you publish your work elsewhere, or you decide that you want to keep sharing your work as fanfiction, your work matters.
 You matter.
 Thank you so much for sharing your hard work with the world.
 We are all richer for it.